If You Want to Suffer, Get a Motive

 For me, this is a continuous process.
 And life shows me when I’m still attached to getting it right.
 I feel the stress of it.
 And that leads me to The Work.
 Stress is always my guide back to questioning what I believe: “I have to get it right, is it true?”
 Or I can question the motive behind it: “I want to be a certified facilitator, is it true?” or “I need him to be happy with me, is it true?”

 If you want to do The Work, I’d love to do it with you.
-Join us January 10-24 for Two Weeks of The Work, a personalized retreat at my house in British Columbia, or join us for my online course, The Work 101, starting Jan 13.
+Join us for my online course, The Work 101.